mide42/ListOfLets/README.md

 This repository contains only markdown files (for formatted text), but no source code for an executable computer program.

-Referenced articles (e.g., Wikipedia articles) have to be in English, of course.
+Referenced articles (e.g., Wikipedia articles) are in English, of course.

 <br>